suriyun-production/mmorpg-kit-docs/docs/pages/113-create-armor-item.md

 - `Max Stack` this is max item amount for each slot in inventory.
 - `Item Refine` item refine contains settings for refine settings for each level, repair price for each durability rates which available for an equipment items only and title color which available for all item types, you may assume that an item refine is an item rarity settings.

-You can create item refine by right click in `Project` tab then select `Create` -> `Create GameData` -> `Item Refine`
+You can create item refine by right click in `Project` window then select `Create` -> `Create GameData` -> `Item Refine`

 ![](../images/items/004.png)
 ## Equipment Configs

 - `Requirement` is requirement for equip this item, if character hasn't pass this requirement. it will not able to equip this item.
 You can `Character` which is `Player Character` data (which assumable as character class). `Level` is character level. `Attribute Amounts` an attributes with each amount that required to equip this item.
 - `Equipment Set` this package has equipment set system which when character equipped same item set, character can receives bonus.
 The `Equipment Set` has `Effects` which is an bonus for each amount of same item set that equipped.
-You can create equipment set by right click in `Project` tab then select `Create` -> `Create GameData` -> `Equipment Set`
+You can create equipment set by right click in `Project` window then select `Create` -> `Create GameData` -> `Equipment Set`

 ![](../images/items/005.png)